Hummingbirds at Home is an Audubon community science project.

 Recent science reports that flowers are blooming earlier and earlier due to climate change.
 Some flowers are blooming as many as 17 days before the migrating hummingbirds arrive.
 The impact for migrating and breeding hummingbirds is unknown.

-Building on our Christmas Bird Count (CBC) legacy and the more recent success of the Great Backyard Bird Count (GBBC), Audubon is launching a new program called Hummingbirds at Home.
+Building on the Christmas Bird Count (CBC) legacy and the Great Backyard Bird Count (GBBC), Audubon has launched a new program called Hummingbirds at Home.

-Through this new program Audubon’s goal is to gather data that will help document the hummingbirds’ journey, and better understand how changing flowering patterns and supplemental feeding by people relate to hummingbirds’ migration and breeding success, and also climate change.
-Since nectar is critical to hummingbirds, we’re asking people to document which flowering plants hummingbirds are feeding in their backyards as well as whether hummingbird feeders are supplied and used.
-The Hummingbirds at Home program will provide an opportunity for citizen scientists to help us learn how these changes in the environment are impacting hummingbirds.
+Through this program Audubon’s goal is to gather data that will help document the hummingbirds’ journey, and better understand how changing flowering patterns and supplemental feeding by people relate to hummingbirds’ migration and breeding success, and also climate change.
+Since nectar is critical to hummingbirds, people document which flowering plants hummingbirds are feeding in their backyards as well as whether hummingbird feeders are supplied and used.
+The Hummingbirds at Home program provides an opportunity for community scientists to help show how these changes in the environment are impacting hummingbirds.

-Do you enjoy watching hummingbirds and want to become involved in this program?
+Do you want to become involved in this program?
 You can participate at a level that fits your schedule – from one sighting to watching hummingbirds over several weekends throughout the program.
-To learn more about this exciting citizen science project, go to www.audubon.org/citizenscience.
+To learn more about this exciting community science project, go to www.audubon.org/conservation/science.